metabrainz/musicbrainz-vm/README.md

 8. You're thinking about complaining how slowly this is going?
 You should wait some more.
 9. Better be safe than sorry, wait some more.
 10. With some amount of luck you'll have a working VM without search indexes at this point.

-If you encounter an error, ping ruaok or yvanzo in #metabrainz on Freenode.

 Note that every _remote command_ mentionned in [VM usage](VM-USAGE.md)
 instructions can be run with: